Countries and regions

 The EU and Morocco concluded negotiations for an Agreement on Geographical Indications in January 2015: respective procedures for adopting this Agreement are now underway.

-The EU's European Neighbourhood Policy offers its neighbours a privileged relationship, building upon a mutual commitment to common values including democracy, human rights, market economy principles and sustainable development.
+Euromed is one of the key initiatives of the European Neighbourhood Policy, through which the EU offers its neighbours a privileged relationship, building upon a mutual commitment to common values (including democracy and human rights, rule of law, good governance, market economy principles and sustainable development).

 Trading with Morocco